AliFani1382/newsportal-backend/README.md

 * Data persistence

 This structure keeps responsibilities separated and makes the project easier to understand and maintain.

 ## 📌 Key Features

-The backend provides the core functionality required for a modern news platform, including:
+The backend provides the core functionality required by a modern news platform, including:

 * JWT authentication and role-based authorization
 * User and Admin management